Skip to content

 Trigonometric Operation

-Applies standard and hyperbolic trigonometric functions to a single numeric input.
-Supports sine, cosine, tangent, their inverse functions, and hyperbolic variants.
-Can interpret inputs as degrees or radians and returns a single float result.
+Applies standard and hyperbolic trigonometric functions to a numeric input.
+Supports sine, cosine, tangent, their inverse counterparts, and hyperbolic variants.
+You can choose whether the input (and inverse outputs) are handled in degrees or radians.

 Preview